How to Get from Nice to Monaco: Every Option Explained

 • Road distance: approximately 22 km via the A8 autoroute or the coastal Moyenne Corniche (D6007)

-• Border status: Monaco borders both France and Italy but sits within the Schengen Area, so no passport stamp is issued and no re-entry procedure applies — carry ID regardless
+• Border status: Monaco borders both France and Italy and sits within the Schengen Area, so no passport stamp is issued and no re-entry procedure applies, but carry ID regardless

-Many travelers searching "mónaco - niza" or the distancia monaco niza expect a longer journey based on the map scale.
+Many travelers searching the distance (distancia niza a Monaco) expect a longer journey based on the map scale.
 The reality is that the two destinations are genuinely close neighbors.

 How Long Does the Journey Take?